cmiles74/mud/projects/client/readme.md

-# Server
+# Client

-This project provides the server for the project.
-Once you have a Mud server up-and-running, clients can connect and interact with the dungeon and each other.
+This project provides the console client for interacting with the Mud server.
+It provides a friendly terminal based user interface (TUI) that makes it easy to connect and communicate with other players.

 ## Building and Running